zabereznikova/docs.de-de/docs/csharp/programming-guide/concepts/covariance-contravariance/using-variance-for-func-and-action-generic-delegates.md

         // Create an instance of the delegate without using variance.
         Action<Person> addPersonToContacts = AddToContacts;

         // The Action delegate expects
         // a method that has an Employee parameter,
         // but you can assign it a method that has a Person parameter
         // because Employee derives from Person.
         Action<Employee> addEmployeeToContacts = AddToContacts;

         // You can also assign a delegate
         // that accepts a less derived parameter to a delegate
         // that accepts a more derived parameter.
         addEmployeeToContacts = addPersonToContacts;
     }
 }
 ```

-## <a name="see-also"></a>Siehe auch
+## <a name="see-also"></a>Weitere Informationen

 - [Kovarianz und Kontravarianz (C#)](./index.md)
 - [Generics](../../../../standard/generics/index.md)